spatialhumanities-unm/spatialhumanities-unm.github.io/schedule.md

 ---

-We meet about 1 hour per month, normally the 3rd Tuesdays 1:00; exceptions noted below) in Mesa Vista Hall 1104 (History Department Common Room) for about an hour, but feel free to arrive late or leave early as your schedule permits.
-Bring lunch.
-Even if you just want to hang out, eat, and listen, you are more than welcome!

 # Upcoming Meetings (Fall 2016)
 As the Fall semester gets underway, we are in the process of scheduling our Fall 2016 events; we will list our calendar here once finalized.
+Our tentative plan is to meet the third Tuesday of every month from 2-3pm.

+We meet in Mesa Vista Hall 1104 (History Department Common Room) for about an hour, but feel free to arrive late or leave early as your schedule permits.
+Even if you just want to hang out and listen, you are more than welcome!

 # Previous Meetings (2015-16)